 A domain name is a name with which people will know your website.
 The first step in starting a website is to register a domain.
 You can do this individually or you can buy hosting that also provides a free domain.
 Enter the domain name of your choice.
 If it is unavailable, then you may have to choose some other name.
 If the name is available, purchase it.
 Now, if you type your domain name, you’ll see the landing page of the website from which you registered the domain.

 Now, comes the hosting.
 Buying a hosting plan is like paying rent for space on a server computer.
 You have a computer too, right, then why pay for some other computer.
-Well, if your computer has lots of space (storage capacity), huge processing power to handle multiple requests to your website, never shuts down, is always up and running, has continuous electricity supply, then congrats you don’t need hosting.
+Well, if your computer has lots of space (storage capacity), huge processing power to handle multiple requests to your website, never shuts down, is always up and running, has a continuous electricity supply, then congrats you don’t need hosting.
 You can host the website on your own computer.
 For the rest of us, we need to buy a hosting plan.
-With that, we get an access to cPanel from where we can set up our website.
+With that, we get access to cPanel from where we can set up our website.

 Single vs. Multiple Hosting

 A hosting plan can be for single or multiple websites.
 With the single hosting plan, you need to pay less, but you can host only one website.
 If you have a multiple-website hosting plan, you get a certain amount of space on the server.
 As long as you stay within that limit, you can host as many websites as you want.

 Once, you purchase hosting, look for account DNS information.
 This information is generally available in the Settings or Server information section.
 What you’ll be looking for is either an IP Address or a server name.
 Copy these.

 Now, log in to the website where you have your domains registered.
 Select the domain for which you are setting up the website and go to the Name Servers part.
 Click on edit and paste the name or IP Address of your server.